-Lok Sabha election: Sunny Deol to get BJP ticket from Amritsar ?
+Lok Sabha election: Sunny Deol to get BJP ticket from Amritsar?

 New Delhi, Apr 20: Bollywood actor Sunny Deol met BJP chief Amit Shah and ever since the meeting, there are speculations that Dharmendra's son will contest Lok Sabha election on BJP ticket from Amritsar.